 In accepting this unavoidable presence-absence dialectic, the author puts forward two considerations that we will take as the point of departure for our study.
 Firstly, as far as presence is concerned, the notion of self-portrait goes beyond the dimension of mere self-representation:

 ‘Making a self-portrait does not just mean presenting the actual image, it means proposing a search for the image as an imperceptible, piercing presence of an absence that plagues us all.
-A self-portrait is a presentation of our obsession with always being someone else, of finding ourselves in an untraceable place that is impossible to locate, when we would so love to define its position.
-Like a leap in the dark, the self-portrait is the experience of a journey through the spaces, times, and the layers that run through those worlds we think we inhabit, but which actually inhabit us’ (GRANGE, 2015: XXIII-4).
+A self-portrait is a presentation of our obsession with always being someone else, of finding ourselves in an untraceable place that is impossible to locate, when we would so desire to determine its position.
+Like a leap in the dark, the self-portrait is the experience of a journey through the spaces, times, and layers that run through those worlds we think we inhabit, but which actually inhabit us’ (GRANGE, 2015: XXIII-4).

 As Beaujour says: ‘Trapped between absence and human being, the self-portrait must make a detour to produce what will essentially always be an intertwining of anthropology and thanatography’ (1980: 13).
 Secondly, the self-portrait ‘condenses and presents, on several fronts, a cinematic thinking’, and this implies not only ‘describing the self in cinema’, but also ‘describing cinema itself’.
 Both qualities ‘give off mirror flashes in which they can observe each other; they can progress together at evolutionary distances’ (GRANGE, 2015: XII-17).
-Using this characterization, we will call this film experience an identity self-portrait, because it seeks the expression of the filmmaker’s identity through her filmic gaze, as the materialization of her cinematic thinking, overcoming the limitations that the application of a mere generic perspective would entail.
+Using this characterization, we will call this filmic experience an identity self-portrait, because it seeks the expression of the filmmaker’s identity through her filmic gaze, as the materialization of her cinematic thinking, overcoming the limitations that the application of a mere generic perspective would entail.
 As Domènec Font says:

 ‘The “writing of the self” has the same imprecise outlines and the same heretical status as the essay film, and is frequently tied in with it: it is a personal writing that exists within a difficult generic frame rather than in an equally problematic clear characterization’ (2008: 47).